ChristophSchmidl/web-security/exam-preparation/README.md

 8.  * a) What is a path traversal a.k.a file name injection attack?

-		* Answer
+		* A path traversal attack (also known as directory traversal) aims to access files and directories that are stored outside the web root folder.
+By manipulating variables that reference files with “dot-dot-slash (../)” sequences and its variations or by using absolute file paths, it may be possible to access arbitrary files and directories stored on file system including application source code or configuration and critical system files.
+It should be noted that access to files is limited by system operational access control (such as in the case of locked or in-use files on the Microsoft Windows operating system).
+		This attack is also known as “dot-dot-slash”, “directory traversal”, “directory climbing” and “backtracking”.
+It is also possible to use path traversal attack to execute a DoS attack by opening special files like "/var/spool/printer" which are not meant to be opened for reading, only for writing.
+Obviours places to look out for are URLs which include a file name as parameter: "http:/somesite.com/get-files.php?file=../admin.cfg".
+Trick to end the concatenation of a string for this area: using the NULL character "%00"

 	* b) Name at least 10 counter measures against this kind of attacks and also explain how it works.

 		* Answer